imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="createpushtoken"></a>
 # **CreatePushToken**
-> void CreatePushToken (CreatePushTokenInputObject createPushTokenInputObject, bool? xIgnoreNullValues = null)
+> void CreatePushToken (CreatePushTokenInputObject createPushTokenInputObject)

 Add or update a device token.